-Holders of class B notes may be limited in the legal remedies that are available to them until the holders of the senior notes are paid in full.
-Until no senior notes remain outstanding, the senior notes will control many of the rights of the class B notes.
-Without the consent of the holders of the class B notes, the holders of a majority of the senior notes may, among other things, (i) waive events of default, (ii) cause the removal of a servicer upon a servicer default, and (iii) upon the occurrence and during the continuation of an event of default under the indenture, instruct the trustee to declare the principal of the notes (including the class B notes) to be immediately due and payable and subsequently to rescind such acceleration and instruct the trustee concerning any proceedings or remedies.
+Holders of a majority in aggregate principal amount of the applicable notes have certain controlling rights.
+Without the consent of the remaining holders of the notes, the holders of a majority in aggregate principal amount of the class A notes may, among other things, (i) waive events of default, (ii) cause the removal of a servicer upon a servicer default, and (iii) upon the occurrence and during the continuation of an event of default under the indenture, instruct the trustee to declare the principal of the notes to be immediately due and payable and subsequently to rescind such acceleration and instruct the trustee concerning any proceedings or remedies.
 See "Description of the Indenture-Remedies."

-Sequential payment of principal exposes the classes of notes with later principal payments to increased risks of losses.
+In addition, certain amendments may be made with the approval of the holders of specified percentages of the aggregate principal amount of the notes, without the consent of the other holders.
+You have no recourse if the holders vote and you disagree with the vote on these matters.
+The holders may vote in a manner which impairs the payment of principal of and interest on the notes.